niclutz3/niclutz3.github.io/fantasy-football.md

 ---

 ## 📊 The Dashboard
-I exported my report to a high-resolution format to ensure every data point and positional slicer is crisp and readable.

 ![Fantasy Football Dashboard](./FantasyMainGIT.png)
 *This Power BI dashboard features positional slicers and scatter plots to compare "Ceiling vs. Floor" metrics in real-time.*